 Seed Cycling Science

-At the time I'm writing this, you won't find a study using the term “seed cycling.”
+At the time I'm writing this, you won't find a study using the term “seed cycling” as a searchable term.
 The truth about most studies is that there must be a return on investment (ROI) for a company to invest in the research to be done.
 In a perfect world we'd be studying so much more than the financial limitations we currently experience.
+I would love to see additional research in this arena.

-But despite “seed cycling” showing up in the literature, there is science to support the individual nutritional properties and health benefits of the seeds used.
+But despite “seed cycling” not showing up in the literature yet, there is science to support the individual nutritional properties and health benefits of the seeds used.

 Lignans have been found to have both estrogen supportive and protective benefits.
 Some research has shown that flaxseed lignans interact with the gut microbiome to produce protective effects against the development of breast cancer.